The world needs more Data Engineers.

 When you work in a team, each of you will be working on a different feature.
 To get your changes into production, your code needs to be reviewed by other team members.
-Using version control tools allow you to keep working on your feature without coming in each other’s way.
-It also allows you to keep a histroy of the tasks you have done using commits, so that you can refer to it later when in doubt or confusion.
+Using version control tools allows you to keep working on your feature without coming in each other’s way.
+It also allows you to keep a history of the tasks you have done using commits so that you can refer to it later when in doubt or confusion.

-You can learning Git using this interactive tool.
+You can learn Git using this interactive tool.

 Continuous Integration/Continuous Delivery(CI/CD)